-- Axillary freckling (about 90% of patients; = Crowe's sign); pigmentation of the oral mucosa.
+- Axillary freckling (about 90% of pat.; = Crowe's sign); pigmentation of the oral mucosa.

-- Naevi: Melanocytic naevi (occurrence less than in the average population)
+- Nevi: Melanocytic nevi (incidence lower than in the average population).

-- The occurrence of hemangiomas, lymphangiomas, lentigines and naevi spili is also possible
+- Furthermore, the occurrence of hemangiomas, lymphangiomas, lentigines and nevi spili is possible.

-- In >50% of patients with neurofibromatosis type I a N. anaemicus is found gfls. together with a juvenile xanthogranuloma.
+- In >50% of patients with neurofibromatosis type I a n. anaemicus is found gfls. rarely together with a juvenile xanthogranuloma (JXG).

-- Single or numerous, pea-sized or monstrous, skin-coloured to bluish, broad or stalked papules or nodules (neurofibromas), possibly with wrinkles or as dewlap-like formations, cutis laxa.
+- Single or numerous, pea-sized or monstrous, skin-colored to bluish, broad or pedunculated papules or nodules (neurofibromas), possibly with wrinkling or as dewlap-like structures, cutis laxa.

-- Bell-button phenomenon: subcutaneous tumors protruding like hernia through the skin can be pushed back with one finger.
+- Bell button phenomenon: Herniated subcutaneous tumors protruding through the skin can be pushed back with a finger.

-- Neurology: Tumours of the CNS and neurological symptoms appear as serious problems with NF-1.
-Especially tumors of the cranial nerves may require surgical intervention.
-Acoustic and trigeminal neurinomas cause especially hearing loss but also pain.
-Optic gliomas can cause unilateral blindness; tumours of the spinal roots can cause paralysis and pain.
+- Neurology: CNS tumors and neurologic symptoms present as serious problems in NF-1.
+Tumors of the cranial nerves in particular may require surgical intervention.
+Acoustic and trigeminal schwannomas especially cause hearing loss but also pain.
+Optic gliomas can cause unilateral blindness; tumors of the spinal roots can cause paralysis and pain.

-- Skeleton: Changes occur in 1/3 of the patients as thickening and lengthening of the tubular bones, kyphoscoliosis (maldevelopment of the vertebral bodies), bone cysts, pathological fractures and habitual luxations.
-Furthermore: malformation and deformation of the skull.
+- Skeleton: Changes occur in 1/3 of patients as thickening and lengthening of long bones, kyphoscoliosis (maldevelopment of vertebral bodies), bone cysts, pathological fractures and habitual dislocations.
+Furthermore: short stature and cranial deformities.

-Notice!
-Diagnostic criteria include the symptoms that the vast majority of patients experience during the course of the disease.
+Notice.
+The diagnostic criteria include the symptoms that the vast majority of patients develop during the course of the disease.
 However, not all patients develop all these symptoms, but only a more or less random combination of them.
-Doctors make a statistically skilful selection of average symptoms and use these as diagnostic criteria to predict whether a person has the particular disease.
+Doctors make a statistically clever selection of average symptoms and use them as diagnostic criteria to predict whether a person has the particular disease.

 HistologyThis section has been translated automatically.